Ricky Rubio: Cleveland Cavaliers (2021–2024)

-On 3 August 2021, Rubio was traded to the Cleveland Cavaliers in exchange for Taurean Prince, a 2022 second round pick, and cash considerations.
+On 3 August 2021, Rubio was traded to the Cleveland Cavaliers in exchange for Taurean Prince, a 2022 second-round pick, and cash considerations.
 On 7 November, Rubio scored 37 points and made eight three-pointers, both career highs, alongside 10 assists in a 126–109 win over the New York Knicks.
 On 13 December, Rubio recorded his 5,000th career assist.
 On 28 December, he tore his left ACL during a game between the New Orleans Pelicans, and the next day, it was confirmed to be a season-ending injury.

 On 7 February 2022, Rubio was traded to the Indiana Pacers along with a lottery-protected 2022 first-round pick, a 2022 second-round pick and a 2027 second-round pick in exchange for Caris LeVert and a 2022 second-round pick.
 Due to his knee injury, he never played a game for the team.

 On 8 July 2022, Rubio, still injured, returned to the Cleveland Cavaliers on a three-year, $18 million contract.

 On 12 January 2023, Rubio made his return from injury, putting up nine points in ten minutes in his season debut, in a 119–113 win over the Portland Trail Blazers.

 On 5 August 2023, Rubio decided to pause his career so he could focus on his mental health.

 On 4 January 2024, Rubio and the Cavaliers agreed to a contract buyout.
 Later that same day, Rubio announced his retirement from the NBA on social media.

 Return to Barcelona (2024)

 On 6 February 2024, Rubio signed with FC Barcelona for the remainder of the season.
-His contract with Barcelona ended on June 2024 and he didn't sign for any team for the 2024-25 season.
+His contract with Barcelona ended in June 2024 and he didn't sign for any team for the 2024–25 season.

 Return to Joventut (2025–present)

-On 22 July 2025, Joventut Badalona announced the return of Rubio, signing a one season contract 16 years after leaving his childhood club.
+On 22 July 2025, Joventut Badalona announced the return of Rubio, signing a one-season contract 16 years after leaving his childhood club.